Momentum Group Limited

-Momentum Metropolitan Holdings Limited, formerly MMI Holdings Limited, is a South African based financial services group that is listed on the Johannesburg Stock Exchange.
+Momentum Group Limited (stylized and often referred to simply as momentum), is a South African financial services group that is listed on the Johannesburg Stock Exchange.

-Overview

-Momentum Metropolitan Holdings Limited engages in long and short-term insurance, asset management, savings, investment and employee benefits through its various brands.
-The Group has subsidiaries in Botswana, Ghana, Gibraltar, Guernsey, Kenya, Lesotho, Mauritius, Namibia, Nigeria, UK, South Africa and Zambia.

 History

 In July 2019 MMI took the decision to change its name from MMI Holdings to Momentum Metropolitan Holdings.
 The change aims to promote the well-known brand names of two of the strongest companies within the Group, Momentum and Metropolitan.

 MMI Holdings was formed in 2010 when Metropolitan Holdings and Momentum Group, two insurance and financial services companies in South Africa, merged their operations.

-Pre-Merger History
+Pre-Merger

 Metropolitan Holdings Limited

 Metropolitan was founded in 1898 as Homes Trust Limited and was later acquired by Sanlam in 1918.
 Sanlam merged Homes Trust Limited with Metropolitan Life Insurance Company Limited (another one of its subsidiaries) to form Metropolitan Homes Trust Life Limited in 1979.

 In 1985, Metropolitan Homes Trust Life Limited changed its name to Metropolitan Life Limited (Metlife).
 Metlife was then listed on the JSE in 1986 and cross listed on the NSX in 1996.
 The group name was changed to Metropolitan Holdings Limited in 2003.
 As at the merger date, Metropolitan Holdings was listed on the JSE.